RentalSatyr8499/AI-Powered-Rubric-Assistant/README.md

 It helps instructors and teaching assistants grade student submissions more efficiently while keeping **human oversight** front and center.

-Our demo is live on Netlify: [UnsureTA on Netlify](https://6918fb2d1a32570008908e94--unsureta.netlify.app/)
+Our demo is live on Netlify: [UnsureTA on Netlify](https://6918fb2d1a32570008908e94--unsureta.netlify.app/) If that link doesn't work, the front-end demo is also viewable on Github pages: [UnsureTA UI Demo](https://github.com/K8L0/AI-Powered-Rubric-Assistant)

 ---